ARM-software/acle/main/acle.md

 ### Predefined feature macros and header files

-Feature macros indicate whether that feature's intrinsics and inline assembly instructions are available in normal unannotated functions.
-In some implementations, the macro definitions are invariant throughout a translation unit, while in other implementations, the macro definitions can vary with pragmas.
+Testing a feature macro returns the compiler's availability for the feature via ACLE documented intrinsics and inline assembly.
+This property can be independent of where the test is performed.
+There should be no assumption on the order or context in wich the preprocessor macros are evaluated.

-The macro definitions are otherwise independent of where the test is performed, meaning that a feature macro does not guarantee that the feature can be used at the point that it is tested.
+The compiler may add additional restrictions to the intrinsics beyond what is captured by the ACLE macros depending on the context in which the intrinsics are used.
 For example:

 ``` c
     #include <arm_sme.h>
     void foo(svbool_t pg, void *ptr, uint32_t slice_base) {
     #ifdef __ARM_FEATURE_SME
       svst1_hor_za8(0, slice_base, pg, ptr);